-10 Best Electronic Drum Sets of 2022 for Beginners and Pros
+10 Best Electronic Drum Sets for Beginners and Pros

 Drums are the backbone of almost all musical tracks, and they come in multiple shapes and sizes.
 But drum sets are a distinctly unique category of percussion, and they tend to belong to one of two groups: Acoustic and electronic.

 Acoustic drum sets are the more traditional choice, but there are several reasons to choose electronic drum sets (often called e-kits) instead.
 For example, electronic drums are lightweight, compact, and capable of playing hundreds or thousands of sounds.

 Electric drum sets are also a discrete way to master basic drum techniques; moreover, you can play them with headphones.
 As such, you won’t bother roommates or neighbors while developing your paradiddle speed or learning to move around the kit.